crmcarecloud/api-php-client/docs/Api/ProductBrandsApi.md

 Create a batch of product brands

-Batch process helps to add multiple product brands in one request
+Batch process helps to add multiple product brands in one request.

 ### Example
 ```php